guettli/programming-guidelines/README.rst

 I think it helps to write a diary.
 Sitting down and writing about the last days help you to reflect the things you did.
 I found out that late (age of 40).
 A diary is fun to read several months later.
-I try to do it at least once a week.
-I have three types of diaries: One on facebook readable for everyone.
-It contains things from my daily life, written in german and is readable by everyone.
+I try to do it at least once a week. have three types of diaries: One on facebook readable for everyone.
+It contains things from my daily life, written in german.
 There is one on google-plus which contains IT topics (open source, python, linux, PostgreSQL), written in english and readable by everyone.

 And there is a private which I maintain with Anki.
 Anki is a flash card app.
 The front side is the question and the back side is the answer.
-I use the first side for the date and two or three words, and the back side contains the text.
+I use the first side for the date and one to three words, and the back side contains the text.
 This way I can ask myself what was on my mind these days.
 But all this should be fun, not a burden.